Managing Customer Support During Peak Times and Product Launches

 Try predicting the size of upcoming demand.
 If product demand typically doubles, plan capacity to match.
 A simple approach: check previous event stats.
 Factor in marketing efforts that can attract more attention.
 Look for times of day you get busiest.
 Adjust staff schedules or shift coverage for those periods.

 Staffing adjustments help a lot.
 Some companies pull in help from other teams or part-time contractors.
 Others train temporary hires.
-For regulated industries, make sure you follow compliance rules.
-If you handle health info, you must keep HIPAA controls in place.
-Don’t give external helpers access to sensitive data if not necessary.
+If you handle sensitive data, follow any applicable rules.
+Don’t give external helpers access to private information if not necessary.

 Preparing Support Content

 Reduce repetitive questions by anticipating them.
 Draft knowledge base articles.
 Write short FAQ sections.
 Share them on your website or help center.
 This is easier with a strong SaaS helpdesk that supports custom articles.
-Also, advanced security measures matter.
-If you store personal data, you need HIPAA or GDPR compliance.
-That means encryption and controlled access.
+Advanced security measures also matter.
+If you store personal data, use encryption and controlled access.
 Make sure your helpdesk offers these features.

 Having these documents ready lets you send quick links.
 Saves time.
 Reduces confusion.
 Helps customers help themselves.
 Also make sure these documents remain updated with correct info.